JPCERTCC/MalConfScan-with-Cuckoo/README.md

 Modify the source code of Cuckoo Sandbox with the deploy-script and deploy Cuckoo Sandbox.
 If you want to know more detail, please check the [Wiki](https://github.com/JPCERTCC/MalConfScan-with-Cuckoo/wiki).

 ## How to use
-1. Setup your Cucukoo Sandbox and patch it with `malconfscan.patch`.
+1. Setup your Cuckoo Sandbox and patch it with `malconfscan.patch`.
 2. Submit your sample to the sandbox.
 3. Check the report.